Anti-collision Technologies for Unmanned Aerial Vehicles: Recent Advances and Future Trends: Obstacle Sensing Methods

-The combination of visual and nonvisual sensors could exploit both of their advantages.
+The combination of visual and {non-visual} sensors could exploit both of their advantages.
 When designing the UAV indoor navigation system, \cite{M_S_UC_10} implemented a system with monocular camera and laser rangefinder radar.
-Experiment results show that the estimate error of location is about 0.5 m, and the error of speed estimation is 0.2 m/s.
-Companies like XAG apply binocular vision system to sense the environment information and apply infrared light sensors to detect obstacles at night \cite{M_S_UC_11}.
-The \emph{Guidance} system of DJI \cite{M_S_UC_12} combines stereo vision system and ultrasonic sensors for sensing, which can sense obstacles with a speed of 0 ~ 16m/s at 0.2m ~ 20m.
-It has a speed measurement accuracy of 0.04m/s and a positioning accuracy of 0.05m.
+Experiment results show that the estimation error of location is about 0.5 m, and the error of speed estimation is 0.2 m/s.
+Companies like XAG apply binocular vision system to sense the environment information and apply infrared light sensors to detect obstacles at night \cite{M_S_UC_11}. {The \emph{Guidance} system of DJI \cite{M_S_UC_12} combines stereo vision system and ultrasonic sensors for sensing, which can detect obstacles with a speed of 0 $\sim$ 16 m/s at 0.2 $\sim$ 20 m.
+It has a speed measurement accuracy of 0.04 m/s and a positioning accuracy of 0.05 m.}